 How to Apply

 Applicants who meet the minimum qualifications can apply.
-Send a completed County application or resume to: Sheri Streit, 3 Harry S. Truman Parkway, Annapolis, MD 21401; fax to 410-222-4392; or email firstname.lastname@example.org.
+Send a completed County application or resume along with personal statement to: Human Resources, 3 Harry S. Truman Parkway, Annapolis, MD 21401, fax to 410-222-4392 or email firstname.lastname@example.org.
 Open until filled.

 An Equal Opportunity Employer